Lifaon/42_FdF/README.md

 # ![42](screenshots/42.png)
 ## FdF (stands for "Fils de Fer", translated "Wireframes")
-The objective of the project was to render a wireframe representation of landforms.
+The objective of the project was to render wireframe representations of landforms.
 It was an individual school project, made from scratch and entirely in C.

 ## Installing
 #### Mac only portability.